TPZ-CORE/tpz_core/README.md

-@Credits to VORP-CORE for the Server Callback & Client Callback files.
+- @Credits to VORP-CORE for the logic of Server & Client Callbacks.
-@Credits to REDEM:RP for useful native and clothing functions.
+- @Credits to REDEM:RP for useful native and clothing functions.